What can I do if I’m fired or laid off?

 You may be able to make a claim against your employer because they broke the law.

-Make a claim with the Ministry of Labour
+Make an ESA claim with the Ministry of Labour

 In some cases, the Ministry can order your employer to: